By Stacy, Everything Shih Tzu October 11, 2022

 You can also help reduce your pup’s anxiety about you coming and going by keeping things calm during your exit and arrival, instead of turning them into a huge production.

-Basically, a camera might be a great way to help you identify any problems and keep your pup calm in the short-term while you figure out your larger game plan.
+Bottom line, a camera might be a great way to help you identify any problems and keep your pup calm in the short-term while you figure out your larger game plan.

 However, if you really want to get rid of your pup’s separation anxiety, you need to deal with the root issue, and not rely on a camera to simply deal with the symptoms.